isogeo/doc-admin/Help/en/features/documentation/md_geography.md

 > Tip: if the scan does not automatically recognize the convex envelope, refer to [the corresponding appendix](/en/appendices/scan_srsnotfound_fme_fix.html).

-To manually draw the data's bounding box on the map:
+To manually draw the data&apos;s bounding box on the map:

 1. Click on "Edit."
 2. On the map, choose the "Draw a polygon" or "Draw a rectangle" tool.